 The summer of 2012 will always be one of my most favorite times, as it was the first time I traveled solo.
-It clearly left a mark on me, as it got me addicted to traveling solo.
+It clearly left a mark on me, as it got me addicted.
 Most of my favorite moments happened when I traveled alone, as for some reasons they just felt more momentous and remarkable.
 When people ask me what’s so great about traveling alone, I don’t know where to start because I have so much to say.
 Here’s some of them.

-1. I love being alone
+1. I love solitude

 I’m an introvert by nature, and I love solitude.
 Even when I’m with my closest people, I still need some time alone each day.
 I can’t be constantly with people.
 When I travel in a group, I feel like I need to make sure everyone is having a good time and not bored, and sometimes I worry that maybe some of them are not enjoying the trip, because one person’s sour mood can affect mine too.
 For me, traveling solo means fewer things to worry about.
 It also gives me the solitude that I need, and with it, comes the solace.